MollyJeanB/word-search/README.md

 ## The challenge

-Your task is to wire up the puzzle so that when a user types in the text input, the corresponding string or strings are highlighted in yellow.
+Your task is to wire up the puzzle in `src/App.js` so that when a user types in the text input, the corresponding string or strings are highlighted in yellow.
 Here are a few additional acceptance criteria and things to note:

 1) The yellow highlights should update on each keystroke, so if a user is typing the word "bear," when they type a "b" each "b" in the puzzle should be highlighted.
 When they add the "e," only valid "be" strings will be highlighted, and so on.